 also be used to help prevent fractures and to treat spinal cord compression.
 It may

-take 2 to 3 weeks for the full effects of this treatment to occur.
-Side effects of
+take two to three weeks for the full effects of this treatment to occur.
+Side effects

-radiation may include skin changes in the area being treated.
-In rare cases, it may
+of radiation may include skin changes in the area being treated.
+In rare cases, it

 Radiopharmaceutical therapy is another type of radiation.
 This approach involves injecting